 - Whole grains are a rich source of vitamin B complex, vitamin E, magnesium, iron, and fiber.
-It helps to regulate bowel and hunger.
-Whole grains also reduce the risk of heart diseases by decreasing cholesterol levels and blood pressure in the body.
+They help to regulate bowel and hunger.
+Whole grains also reduce the risk of heart diseases by decreasing the cholesterol levels and blood pressure in the body.

 - Studies have revealed that individuals who consume whole grains weigh less than those who include little or no grains in their diet.

 - Whole weight cereals not only provide ample fiber but are also loaded with trace minerals like iron, zinc, copper, and magnesium.
 Barley is an amazing vegan food for slimming down.
 It contains 2 grams of resistant starch per serving.
 A healthy vegan food plan for weight loss consists of all the above mentioned top 25 foods.

 Many believe that being on a vegan diet would mean depriving your body of protein.
 But the fact is that vegans can get all the protein they need from beans, tofu, lentils, nuts, seeds, and even vegetables.
 You can get all kinds of minerals and nutrients for the body from non-meat foods.
 Even omega-3 nutrients are taken care of in the vegan diet.
 People on a vegan diet tend to eat fewer calories when compared to meat eaters.